AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/create-a-practice-automation-scenario.md

 This example scenario does not have a trigger module.
 If this were a scenario you would be using for real data it would start with a trigger module, and the last thing you would do is activate it.
 After you activate a scenario, by default, it runs every 15 minutes.
 You can change this by defining when and how often you want it to run.

-For more information about activating scenarios, see [Activate or deactivate a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md).
+For more information about activating scenarios, see [Activate or deactivate a scenario in [!UICONTROL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/activate-or-inactivate-scenario.md).

-For information about schedules, see [Schedule a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/schedule-a-scenario.md).
+For information about schedules, see [Schedule a scenario in [!UICONTROL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/schedule-a-scenario.md).